gallettilance/magnificATS/LAMBDA/README.md

 # LAMBDA

-Is a small meta language on top of ATS that provides an interface for creating lambda functions and developing lambda calculus examples.
+Is a small programming language that provides an interface for creating lambda functions and developing/ interpreting lambda calculus examples.

 ## Examples